bentoml/BentoML/docs/source/deployment/sql_server.rst

     GO

 The procedure is ready now.
-We can deploy it using Execute predict_species 'SVM'; where SVM is the name given to the model.
+Deploy it using Execute predict_species 'SVM'; where SVM is the name given to the model.

 .. code-block:: bash